FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 #### Simple Standard for Sharing Ontology Mappings (SSSOM)

-The OBOFoundry Simple Standard for Sharing Ontology Mappings ([SSSOM](https://github.com/OBOFoundry/SSSOM)) is a newly emerging standard for exchanging mapping information with minimal metadata.
+The OBOFoundry Simple Standard for Sharing Ontology Mappings ([SSSOM](https://github.com/OBOFoundry/SSSOM)) is a newly emerging standard for exchanging mapping information with minimal metadata, although the minimal model is extensible.
 It consists of a tab-separated-value file (TSV) with each row representing a mapping.
 The columns in the file have been defined by the community ([latest version](https://github.com/OBOFoundry/SSSOM/blob/master/SSSOM.md)) and provide the mapping together with its provenance.
 At present, four columns are required (`subject_id`, `predicate_id`, `object_id`, `match_type`) with optional columns to provide more provenance to support the mapping, e.g. licensing information, author information, creation method.
 The use of CURIEs within the TSV is strongly encouraged.

-The following TSV shows our example data as a mapping file using the minimal columns.
+The following TSV shows our example data as a mapping file using the minimal columns (correct as of November 2020).
+The information provided is less than the minimal VoID model above.

 ```
 subject_id    predicate_id    object_id    match_type